Aruba: Conquistadores

 The Caquetío population of the Leeward Antilles was incorporated into the Spanish colonial empire c.
 1500.
-On 8 and 10 June 1501, Alonso de Ojeda acquired the exclusive right to exploit the current Venezuelan coastal area, known as Coquivacoa, and the islands of the coast Curaçao, Aruba, and Bonaire, and probably also the Mongues and Aves Islands.
+On 8 and 10 June 1501, Alonso de Ojeda acquired the exclusive right to exploit the current Venezuelan coastal area, known as Coquivacoa, and the islands of the coast Curaçao, Aruba and Bonaire, and probably also the Mongues and Aves Islands.
 De Ojeda had to form an administration as far west as possible on the Tierra Firme to secure the Spanish presence.
 It is believed that de Ojeda and Amerigo Vespucci visited Bonaire and Curaçao, but neither Vespucci nor de Ojeda are thought to have set foot on Aruban soil.
 He was explicitly forbidden to enslave natives.
 However, de Ojeda lacked administrative skills and intentions, and he became a controversial figure.
 De Ojeda established a base named Santa Cruz at the tip of Guajira, from whence he conducted trade and, probably even more importantly, carried out his raids, including slave hunts.
 During his third voyage to the New World in 1502, de Ojeda visited Curaçao, but his attempt to exploit the region failed.
-Instead, Bartolomé de las Casas documented de Ojeda's raids, slave hunts, and atrocities in the rural areas of present-day Cartagena in his book, Historia General de las Indias.
+Instead, Bartolomé de las Casas documented de Ojeda's raids, slave hunts and atrocities in the rural areas of present-day Cartagena in his book, Historia General de las Indias.
 These raids were disastrous, even for the Spaniards, and marked the end of the first attempt to control the region.

-Between 1513 and 1515, the Leeward Antilles, including Curaçao, Aruba, and Bonaire, were depopulated.
+Between 1513 and 1515, the Leeward Antilles, including Curaçao, Aruba and Bonaire, were depopulated.
 Captain Diego Salazar led this effort, which affected an estimated 2,000 indigenous inhabitants from these islands, and likely more from Tierra Firme.
 Most of the Caquetío were taken to Hispaniola as forced labourers.
-Many of them likely died on the way or later in the gold mines by the Spanish colonizers or during the devastating smallpox epidemic of 1518.
+Many of them likely died on the way or later in the gold mines by the Spanish colonisers or during the devastating smallpox epidemic of 1518.
 Later on, new Indians migrated from the mainland to Aruba, while Indians were brought to Curaçao by Juan de Ampiés.
 The indigenous population was under encomienda, which ended the autonomy of Caquetío community in the islands.
 Their relatives on the mainland did not fare any better.
 After an unsuccessful attempt by Bartolomé de Las Casas to convert the local population to Christianity, the coastal region of the mainland was leased to the banking firm of the Welsers in 1528.
 This led to the violent conquest of the Caquetío kingdom.
 Before 1634, Curaçao, along with its neighbouring islands Bonaire and Aruba, were considered part of the province of Venezuela.
 They had been separated from Venezuela only during the period of the Welser grant.